 No Letting Go - The Movie

-Winner of 18 International Awards!
-Nominated for the 2016 VOICE Awards – SAMHSA.
-It is a must-see film for anyone who cares about the healthy development of youth.
+No Letting Go has won more than 20 International Awards!
+Nominated for the 2016 VOICE Awards – SAMHSA. is a must-see film for anyone who cares about the healthy development of youth.

 “No Letting Go is a … master class… its message of not letting go, never giving up, is one we all need to hear and see.”